 In a sellers market there has been situations where buyers who have fallen for the same property have tried to outbid each other by increasing offers.
 This can be a buyers nightmare but also a sellers lucky day.

 When making an offer below the asking price it is a good idea to let the buyer know the reasons behind your making of the offer.
-This can be for reasons such as the cost of repairs that might need doing to the property or a similar property in the neighbourhood is selling for XYZ.
+This can be for reasons such as the cost of repairs that might need doing to the property or a similar property in the neighborhood is selling for XYZ.